Tickhill Castle: English Civil War

 By 1540, the castle was in poor repair; the lease was obtained in 1612 by Sir Ralph Hansby, who had the castle repaired and fortified.
 During the English Civil War the castle remained loyal to the crown, with Major Monckton set in charge of the castle after Sir Ralph's death in 1643.
 In 1644, John Lilburne and 200 dragoons from the Earl of Manchester's army marched to Tickhill, and accepted the castle's surrender on 26 July.
 The castle was razed in 1648 to prevent its use as a stronghold in the future.

 Present day

 After the Civil War, the Hansby family built a large house, which retains the fortified Norman gatehouse and may incorporate parts of the old hall.
 The site of the bailey is now part of the gardens.
 The castle is now a private residence and the monument is maintained by the Duchy of Lancaster, and opened to the public one day a year.

+Tickhill Castle is open only one day a year on the second Sunday of each June between the hours of 2.00 to 4.00 p.m.